Fault tagging

 • 'i32x4': 32 bits per boundary face.
 In short, you will have \(2^{32} - 65\) different dynamic rupture tags available.
 The data is stored as a two-dimensional array (four entries per cell, one for each face) of 32-bit integers.

-To see which boundary format you have built your mesh for, you can use h5dump -H <yourmeshfile>.puml.h5, and look at the datatype and the shape of the boundary dataset.
+To try inferring which boundary format you have built your mesh for (in case it is not indicated by an attribute), you can use h5dump -H <yourmeshfile>.puml.h5, and look at the datatype and the shape of the boundary dataset.
+Note however, that some libraries may store i32 boundaries in a 64-bit integer.